-The day we had set up our dinner I received a phone call thinking it was you.
-I answered the call and to my surprise, I swear to God it was one of the same voices I heard that Saturday, I can even recall which one was and I do believe it was Bothet.
-He said I needed to get someone to get into the underworld and collect stuff… to me it sounded like a sacrifice whatsoever I had to find someone brave enough to go there and do his will.
-So, where I’m going to find that person?
-Who dares to travel in time, get those elements, and not be seen?
+“The day we had set up our dinner, I received a phone call, thinking it was you.
+I answered the call and, to my surprise, I swear to God it was one of the same voices I heard that Saturday.
+I can even recall which one it was.
+I do believe it was Bothet.
+He said I needed to get someone to go into the underworld and collect stuff. . . .
+To me, it sounded like a sacrifice.
+I had to find someone brave enough to go there and do his will.
+So where am I going to find that person?
+Someone who dares to travel to hell to get those elements?

-Ok Sheryl, seems we had a lot of material to work on…
+“Okay, Sheryl.
+It seems we have a lot of material to work with. . . .
+So, Bothet, right?”

-So Bothet right?
 Leann asked.

-Yes, I answered.
+“Yes,” I answered.

-Perfect!
-One good thing is that these entities identified themselves whatsoever allows us to have control over them, now that’s a little strange because demons do not normally do that… they will put a fight before providing their names so easily.
-So, we have an advantage to us.
+“Perfect!
+One good thing is that these entities identified themselves, which allows us to have control over them.
+Now that’s a little strange because demons do not normally do that . . . they usually put up some kind of fight before providing their names so easily.
+So we have the advantage.

-Something I would like to state Sheryl is the fact that in some cases we can find out the identity of the entity through its request, how does this work?
-Well, this demon could be trying to achieve something but won’t show itself to you mainly due to not being exposed.
+“Something I would like to say, Sheryl, is the fact that in some cases we can find out the identity of the entity through its request.
+How does this work?
+Well, this demon could be trying to achieve something but won’t show itself to you, mainly due to not wanting to be exposed.

-I have studied the bible in the past and to be honest we might be dealing with evil forces that existed during those times and are longing to reincarnate as a way to scape a punishment they received.
+“I have studied the Bible in the past and, to be honest, we might be dealing with evil forces that existed during those times and are longing to reincarnate as a way to escape a punishment they received.

-I’ll do some research into the stuff I have and I will let you know what I found.
+“I’ll do some research into the stuff I have, and I will let you know what I find.”

-It probably took Leann around 3 days to find out about these entities and the result was quite amazing besides I was looking forward to know ASAP.
+It probably took Leann around three days to find out about these entities and the result was quite amazing.

-Sheryl, I got something from my research and I’m very intrigued by the things we both have experienced, somehow these entities have a syncretism towards sinners from biblical times which may explain is a way of shielding themselves from any potential enemy while doing their dirty job, they are aware that having their real identity mistaken will lower the risk of being discovered as well as the avoidance of an unwanted exorcism.
+“Sheryl, I got something from my research, and I’m very intrigued by the things we have both experienced.
+Somehow these entities have a syncretism toward sinners from biblical times, which is a way of shielding themselves from any potential enemy while doing their dirty job.
+They are aware that having their real identity mistaken will lower the risk of being discovered, as well as the avoidance of an unwanted exorcism.

-I do accept the fact that this is a bold move and makes me believe we aren’t dealing with a low hierarchy kind of demons, this is their described appearance according to what I have found online and is mainly what some people have witness through the years.
+“I accept the fact that this is a bold move and makes me believe we aren’t dealing with low-hierarchy demons.
+According to what I have found online, this is their described appearance, and is mainly what people have witnessed through the years:

-Bothet is a 6 feet tall figure with very bulky thorns in his back often mistaken as wings although some people claim to have seen wings, holes instead of eyes.
+Bothet is a six-foot-tall figure with very bulky thorns in his back, often mistaken for wings, and holes instead of eyes.

-Artoon looks like an average size human with holes all over his body and with a mark on the right side of his torso.
+Artoon looks like an average-size human with holes all over his body and a mark on the right side of his torso.

-Xophur is dark-eyed, only possess one arm with 3 claws instead of fingers, single-wing
+Xophur is dark-eyed, and only possesses one arm with three claws instead of fingers, and a single wing.

-So, these characteristics seem to fit in some way with the biblical sinners I just told u about and it makes perfect sense, think about Artoon for example, that mark on the right side of his torso could be related to Cain as he had the same kind of mark.
+“So these characteristics seem to fit in some way with the biblical sinners I just told you about, and it makes perfect sense.
+Think about Artoon, for example: That mark on the right side of his torso could be related to Cain, as he had the same kind of mark.